jahrik/odroid_cluster/README.md

 ![Power Supply](https://github.com/jahrik/odroid_cluster/blob/master/pics/power_supply.jpg)

 The [5V 20A Power Supply](https://www.amazon.com/gp/product/B06XK2DDW4/ref=oh_aui_detailpage_o04_s01?ie=UTF8&psc=1) I went with, should be enough to power 5 HC-1's at load, which is good enough for what I have planned.
 I used a Powerpole power splitter for the first time ever and am pretty happy with how it turned out.
 I can easily make a new power cable, add a 4 Amp fuse, and add another node to the cluster.
-Be sure and use the 15 Amp connectors, the 30 Amp connectors that came with the Crimper are too big for these small wires.
+Be sure and use the 15 Amp connectors, the 30 Amp connectors that came with the crimper are too big for these small wires.

 ![Odroid Front](https://github.com/jahrik/odroid_cluster/blob/master/pics/plug_parts.jpg)